Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Minimizing projected gradient over a simple feasible set

-By examining the optimality conditions of \cref{eq:xp}, we can see that small projected gradients often implies small (normalized) Wolfe gap as long as $x$ is bounded (see \cite{lan2020first}).
-Therefore, we use projected gradient as an accuracy measure in this section.
+It is worth mentioning a few alternative accuracy measures for constrained problems.
+For simplicity, suppose for now that $\phi =0$.
+If $X$ is bounded, a well-known accuracy measure is given by $\max_{u \in X} \langle \nabla f(x), x - u\rangle$ , which is often called Wolfe gap in some recent literature.
+It tells how much a linear approximation of $f$ can decrease over $X$ starting from $x$.
+When $X$ is unbounded, one can possibly generalize Wolfe gap to a normalized Wolfe gap: $\max_{u \in X, \|u-x\| \le 1} \langle \nabla f(x), x - u\rangle$.
+By examining the optimality conditions of \eqref{eq:xp}, we can see that small projected gradients often implies small (normalized) Wolfe gap as long as $x$ is bounded (see \cite{lan2020first}).
+Therefore, we choose to use projected gradient as an accuracy measure in this section.

-Comparing the definition of gradient mapping $x^+$ in \cref{eq:xp} with that of $x^{++}$ in \cref{eq:xpp}, we can observe an extra term $(\sigma/2)\|u - \xu\|^2$ in \cref{eq:xpp}.
-This term is used in our proposed accumulative proximal point method,